 The programs anomaly detection model watches several key metrics that are reliable measures of customer engagement.
 Each metric type indicates summary results observed for all emails currently running in the program.

-This metric measures the program’s outbound mailing activity.
-It is the sum of all email messages that were sent during the previous day by all emails currently running in the program.
+- Emails sent is the sum of all email messages that were sent during the previous day by all emails currently running in the program.

 Monitor email deliverability